 14 – Update Profile

-- Your email address is never sent to any other site (including WordPress) and it is never shown on your site (unless you specifically choose to display it, or use a particular WordPress theme that has been encoded to display the email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you specifically choose to display it, or use a WP theme that displays the email address).

-- Only registered users of your blog have access to the e-mail address you provide.
+- Only registered users of your site can access the e-mail address you have provided.

-Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in your User Profile area (e.g. add a Facebook URL field, insert extra fields related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in the User Profile area (e.g. add a Facebook URL field, insert additional functionality fields related to the plugin, etc…)

-There are various plugins that let you modify user profile fields.
-You can browse many free plugins by going to Add Plugins and searching for “user profile fields” inside your WordPress dashboard …
+There are various plugins that allow you to modify user profile fields.
+You can browse a number of free plugins by going to Add Plugins and searching for “user profile fields” inside your dashboard …

 WordPress User Profile: Additional Contact Information

-As mentioned earlier, your WordPress Profile area has a number of fields that allow you to enter extra contact information such as:
+As mentioned previously, your WordPress Profile section has a number of fields that allow you to enter additional contact information such as:

-Most users just ignore these fields.
-Some WordPress theme developers, however, may choose to display this and other contact information in their themes.
+Normally, you would simply leave these fields empty.
+Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 WordPress provides default fields for the following services: